 As you brace for the New Year, don’t forget that California’s minimum wage will reach $10 per hour on January 1, 2016.
 This latest increase is the final stage of the two-step legislation that increased the minimum wage from $8 to $9 per hour on July 1, 2014, and now to $10 per hour effective January 1, 2016.

 Aubry R. Holland

-In addition to litigation, Ms. Holland advises clients regarding a wide range of employment issues, including human resource policies and procedures, wage-and-hour issues, severance agreements, and employee terminations.
+In addition to litigation, Aubry advises clients regarding a wide range of employment issues, such as human resources policies and procedures, wage-and-hour issues, employment agreements, and employee terminations.

 Prior to law school, Aubry worked in constituent services for U.S. Senator Barbara Boxer in her San Francisco office.Array